vishrutay/ATAS/README.md

 A pipeline for automatic detection of silent pauses in speech
 (...and much more)

+# This pipeline offers a user-friendly and flexible solution for understanding speech patterns and analyzing stuttering-related metrics (in this context) or any other user-defined metrics, making it valuable for both research and clinical purposes.

 The figure below depicts audio data from a reading sample in the open source FluencyBank dataset recorded from a participant.